-A Legionella risk assessment is not a legal requirement in England and Wales, however, it is strongly recommended in the government' How to Let guide.
-It is also legally required in Scotland.
+A Legionella risk assessment is not a legal requirement in England and Wales, though it is strongly recommended in the government's How to Let guide.
+It's also legally required in Scotland.

 We will arrange for a qualified Legionella assessor to inspect your property's water supply for potential risks and test the water for Legionella bacteria.